Skip to main content

 Portland's Apizza Scene Has an Overlooked Address — and It's Not Downtown

 Most Portland pizza conversations default to Ken's Artisan Pizza or Nostrana.
-That's understandable, but it means Gracie's Apizza — sitting quietly on N Leavitt Ave in the St. Johns neighborhood , gets passed over by diners who would genuinely prefer it.
+That's understandable, but it means Gracie's Apizza — sitting quietly on N Leavitt Ave in the St. Johns neighborhood, gets passed over by diners who would genuinely prefer it.
 This is not a backup option.
 It's a deliberate choice for anyone who takes New Haven-style apizza seriously.

 The correction worth making upfront: apizza is not just a regional spelling.
 The New Haven tradition produces a thinner, charred, less sauced pie than what most Portland pizza spots serve.
 If you're expecting a generous, cheese-heavy Neapolitan or a thick-rimmed Roman-style slice, Gracie's will reset those expectations immediately.
 That's the point.
-The format rewards people who want a more austere, focused version of the form , one where crust texture and fermentation carry the flavor rather than toppings doing the heavy work.
+The format rewards people who want a more austere, focused version of the form, one where crust texture and fermentation carry the flavor rather than toppings doing the heavy work.

 The Counter Experience

 Counter or bar seating at a pizza spot like this matters more than at a full-service restaurant.
-At Gracie's, proximity to the operation means you're eating the pizza at its leading moment , hot, with the char still active and the crust at the right give.
-For a special occasion dinner, the counter is actually the better seat: you get the energy of the kitchen without the performance of a tasting menu, and the pace is entirely yours.
+At Gracie's, proximity to the operation means you're eating the pizza at its finest moment, hot, with the char still active and the crust at the right give.
+For a special occasion dinner, the counter is actually the better seat: you get the energy of the kitchen without the performance of a tasting menu, the pace is entirely yours.
 This is the kind of place where a date night doesn't require a three-hour commitment or a dress code, but still feels considered.
 Pearl has recognized Gracie's Apizza as a Pearl Recommended Restaurant (2025), which places it in a selective tier of Portland venues worth booking with intent.

 For a celebration that doesn't require ceremony, this format works well.
 The neighborhood location in St. Johns keeps the room local and unhurried, which is a real advantage over busier Southeast spots where table turns are faster and the noise level climbs earlier in the evening.
 If you want a special occasion dinner that feels relaxed rather than orchestrated, Gracie's delivers that better than most options at this price tier in Portland.